,

 Who can be a guarantor?

-Guarantors should be in stable long-term employment and UK homeowners themselves.
+Guarantors should be in stable long-term employment and are usually UK homeowners.

 As there’s a high level of trust involved, the guarantor will often be a close relative.
 For instance, students usually ask a parent to be their guarantor.